mudgen/diamond-1/README.md

-# Diamond Standard Gas Optimized Diamond
+# Diamond Standard Reference Implementation

 This is a reference implementation for [EIP-2535 Diamond Standard](https://github.com/ethereum/EIPs/issues/2535).
 To learn about other reference implementations go here: https://github.com/mudgen/diamond